 TD Ameritrade offers one of the most comprehensive trading platforms available anywhere.
 They offer the full range of investment choices, on a state-of-the-art trading platform, that includes virtually every tool, calculator, or information source that you will need to be a successful trader.

-Make sure to check out our other great investing reviews that are posted for your reference:
+Make sure to check out our other great investing reviews which are available for your reference:

 About TD Ameritrade

 TD Ameritrade got its start in 1975, back when the Securities and Exchange Commission (SEC) eliminated the practice of fixed brokerage commissions.
 That was the start of the discount brokerage wave.
 One of those companies was First Omaha Securities, which would eventually become TD Ameritrade.
 Since then, TD Ameritrade has been one of the most innovative brokerage firms on Wall Street.

 The company has maintained an orientation toward self-directed investors since the late 1990s.
 Since that time, they have worked to improve online trading and were one of the first companies to offer online options order entry, and electronic trade confirmations by email.
 They were also at the forefront of rolling out extended hours of trading.